 Buses that run day and night

-Did you know the claret 21 never stops?
-It runs throughout the night so you'll always be able to get to the University, providing you with a cheaper option than a taxi back from town.
+The claret 21 runs throughout the night so you'll always be able to get to and from the University, providing you with a cheaper option than a taxi back from town.

 Details available from Reading Buses.

-Not a University specific discount, but it's worth a reminder that if you travel by rail and bus it might be worth investigating Plusbus rail tickets which could save you money by including your bus travel with your rail ticket.
+You can buy PlusBus with your rail ticket, this adds unlimited bus travel around Reading town centre.
 This link takes you to information specific to Reading, but remember that plusbus discounts could also be available for buses to the station wherever you live.
-16-25 railcard discounts work on these too.
+The 16-25 railcard can be used alongside PlusBus too.

-Again not a University specific discount, but everyone between the ages of 16-25 in the UK, or over 25 and in full time study, is eligible for a 16-25 railcard which gives a 30% discount on all rail travel.
+This is not a University specific discount, but everyone between the ages of 16-25 in the UK, or over 25 and in full-time study, is eligible for a 16-25 railcard which gives a 30% discount on all rail travel.
 The card costs £30 for a year, but it is well worth it if you’re going to travel by train more than twice!
 Apply for yours at www.16-25railcard.co.uk.

 Collect points and gain rewards for how you choose to travel, just by downloading an app.
 Points can be exchanged for a range of prizes or donated to local charities.
 Look out for promotional periods where the amount of points available for sustainable travel in Reading substantially increases.